 The drive here past Akron on highway 244 was interesting as I passed through several small towns and, among the Ohio Amish people.
 Along the way I passed a make-shift Amish outdoor market.
 There sat dozens of their wagons hitched to horses with the hatted and bonneted men and women and their similarly dressed children busily milling about.
 The wagons loaded with fruits and vegetables.
 On the opposite side of the lot were the cars and trucks of the non-believers there to buy their goods.
 A couple of times I had to slow for a horse-drawn buggy along the way and passed others going in the opposite direction.

 Since my last entry I’ve been to Oklahoma City and then went on to New Milford, Connecticut.
 I spent one of my best days ever visiting with a gorgeous latin girl who drove up from the Virginia suburbs of Washington D.C.
 (350 miles) just to see me! (who would have thought!).
-Mercedes, who is unquestionably the new love of my life, or even more commonly referred to as my “girlfriend,” and I spent most of our time visiting nearby Waterbury.
+Mercedes, who is unquestionably the new love of my life, and I spent most of our time visiting nearby Waterbury.

 Waterbury, Connecticut is a beautiful and typical old New England town with it’s tree-shaded homes, narrow streets, a sprawling downtown park with a statue honoring it’s Civil War soldiers.
 An attached plaque contained the following inscription:

 In honor of the patriotism and to perpetuate the memory of the 900 brave men who went forth from this town to fight the war for the Union.
 This monument has been erected by their townsmen that all who come after them may be mindful of their deeds and fail not in the day of trial to emulate their example.
 1861-1865

 Waterbury has become one of my all-time favorite towns and Mercedes and I hope to visit there again soon.